Continuing in his journey through the Library of Wales, Jon Gower considers the contemporary fiction novel, Border Country by Raymond Williams.

 Reading Border Country is not unlike trying on your father’s coat, much as Matthew does when goes out to dupe the chickens, too nervous to take feed from him, but entirely at ease when he dons Harry’s hat and coat.

-At the book’s end, Matthew returns home to his wife and family and they discuss the import of being away.
+At the end of Border Country, Matthew returns home to his wife and family and they discuss the import of being away.
 Susan suggests that it was ‘bound to be a difficult journey’ and Matthew’s answer seems to concertina so many lessons:

 Yes, certainly.
 Only now it seems like the end of exile.
-Not going back, but the feeling of exile ending.
-For the distance is measured, and that is what matters.
+Not going back, but the feeling of exile-ending.
+The distance is measured, and that is what matters.
 By measuring the distance, we come home.

 Matthew then visits his sleeping sons and kisses them with all human tenderness.
 The novel ends with him in the role of the father, different from his own, but painfully similar, too.